-Temperature calibration, high/low alarm menus missing from Sensor Input page turn power on.

-The controller not detecting the temperature sensor at power up causes this problem.
+Temperature calibration, high/low alarm menus missing from Sensor Input page The controller not detecting the temperature sensor at power up causes this problem.
+Possible Causes Corrective Actions The temperature sensor is not connected.
+Connect the temperature sensor and turn power on.

-The temperature sensor is not connected.
-Connect the temperature sensor and ohmmeter between the green wire and the WHT/GRN wire as close to the sensor as possible with the wires disconnected from the terminal strip.
+Faulty temperature sensor.
+Measure the temperature signal using an ohmmeter between the green wire and the WHT/GRN wire as close to the sensor as possible with the wires disconnected from the terminal strip.
 If the reading is infinite ohms, replace the sensor.